ppy/osu-wiki/news/2026/2026-02-25-pending-cup-2025-results.md

 ### Original track winner - [Matsuyuki Ame](https://osu.ppy.sh/users/12763959)

 **BACK-TO-BACK PDC WINNER!** It is rare to see, but here we go.
-This year, [Matsuyuki Ame](https://osu.ppy.sh/users/12763959) claimed their victory once again in a track with the most participants.
+This year, [Matsuyuki Ame](https://osu.ppy.sh/users/12763959) (a.k.a. ameponzu) claimed their victory once again in a track with the most participants.
 This is not going to stop Ame's hot streak, as they are now one point away from claiming their **Elite Mapper** title.
 Make sure to check out this top-tier creation!

 <div align="center" class="osu-md__paragraph">
     <iframe width="95%" style="aspect-ratio: 16 / 9;" src="https://www.youtube.com/embed/a5sLcirSfWA" frameborder="0" allowfullscreen></iframe>